REMOTE CONSOLE

 }

-Creating a new command in the console can be done on the setup function.
-It is required to call the function command over the console instance.
-This function requires two arguments: the command name and the command function.
-There is an optional parameters that is the command description, that can be useful to specify command arguments or any other help about the command.
+Creating a new command in the console can be done with the `setup` function.
+It is required to call the function `command` over the `console` instance.
+This function requires two arguments: the `command name` first and the second `command function`.
+There is an optional parameters that is the `command description`, that can be useful to specify command arguments or any other help about the command.

-In the following sections are presented some command examples covering different requirements, like writing to console, reading arguments, or reading from console.
+In the following sections, some command examples are presented covering different requirements, like writing to the console, reading arguments, or reading from the console.

-The most simple example of a command can be defined as the following, where it is registered a command with the name millis, and a function that just print the result of the millis() function over the console terminal.
+The simplest example of a command registers a command named `millis`, and a function that just prints the result of the `millis()` function over the console terminal.
 It also includes a description in the third argument with this content.

 void setup() {